tisutisu/Automation/README.md

-# MyDjangoApp
+# Automation
-Its a project is under implementation using django framework
+It automation framework implementation using python